Jguan0330/cse15l-lab-reports/lab5/lab5report.md

 Detail the failure-inducing input and context.
 That might mean any or all of the command you're running, a test case, command-line arguments, working directory, even the last few commands you ran.
 Do your best to provide as much context as you can.

-this is the error message, and the code is from week6,I run 'bash grader.sh <URLs>'.
-My choose URL is correct and expects this to get full or near-to-full credit. error message: 'package org.junit does not exist'
+this is the error message, and the code is from week6,I run `bash grader.sh <URLs>`.
+My choose URL is correct and expects this to get full or near-to-full credit. error message: `package org.junit does not exist`
 <br><img width="932" alt="截屏2023-06-02 上午11 45 35" src="https://github.com/Jguan0330/cse15l-lab-reports/assets/114201575/1447328f-efd4-4840-86ec-324d62cc57d6">

 2.TA's response